 Feel free to do so, but please link back to my website.
 A little credit goes a long way! 🙂

-If you want stuff to be real simple, just copy this snippet and paste it in your website’s text editor.
+If you want stuff to be real simple, just copy this snippet and paste it into your website’s text editor.
 Easy peasy!